voice-assistant-research/voice-assistant/README.md

 * We conduct a user study with 91 participants to understand users’ perspectives on VA’s privacy policies and discuss solutions to improve the usability of privacy notices to VA users.

 We have reported our findings to both Amazon Alexa and Google Assistant teams, and Federal Trade Commission (FTC) researchers.
-We had an online meeting with Amazon security team discussing the problems we discovered in May 2020.
-We have also received acknowledgments from Google Trust & Safety team in June 2020.
-We are working with the vendors to provide users with effective privacy notices.